 The most ambitious approach: one MCP server that routes to multiple image generation APIs.

-merlinrabens/image-gen-mcp-server (8 stars → transferred to shipdeckai/image-gen, TypeScript, MIT)
+merlinrabens/image-gen-mcp-server (9 stars → transferred to shipdeckai/claude-skills, TypeScript, MIT)

 Routes to Midjourney, Flux, Kling, LumaLabs, Udio, and more through PiAPI’s aggregation layer.
-Covers image generation, video generation, music generation, and 3D model generation.
+Covers image, video, music, and 3D model generation.

 3. Local Inference (ComfyUI)

-The most popular image-generation-specific MCP server.
-A lightweight Python bridge to a local ComfyUI instance.
+Lightweight Python bridge to a local ComfyUI instance.
 Supports iterative image refinement — generate, review, adjust, re-generate.
 Also handles audio and video generation through ComfyUI workflows.
-Only 3 open issues.
+CI pipeline and Windows bug fixes added in February 2026.

 Other ComfyUI options:

-- shawnrushefsky/comfyui-mcp (6 stars, TypeScript) — more comprehensive ComfyUI bridge with auto-discovery of installed models, AnimateDiff, and Stable Video Diffusion support
+- shawnrushefsky/comfyui-mcp (6 stars, TypeScript) — auto-discovery of installed models, AnimateDiff, Stable Video Diffusion

 - alecc08/comfyui-mcp (14 stars, TypeScript) — simpler bridge with text-to-image, img2img, and resize